 Vegetarians can easily find mangoes, avocados, papayas, bananas, and exotic fruit like soursop and star fruit throughout the islands.

-Tahiti demographics also suggest that the Tahiti is one of the most obese countries in the world!
+Tahiti demographics also suggest that Tahiti is one of the most obese countries in the world!

 One of the many things to do in Tahiti is watching the pirogue (va’a) teams training on the lagoons.
 Be sure to catch the traditional races and festivities in October and November.

-Other sports in Tahiti include amoraa ofae (rock lifting!), and of course surfing, an ancient Tahitian sport, which attracts surfers from around the world.
+Other sports in Tahiti include amoraa ofae (rock lifting), and, of course, surfing!
+Tahiti’s surf is world-renowned and attracts carvers from all around the globe.

-16. The official languages of Tahiti is French and Tahitian
+16. The official languages of Tahiti are French and Tahitian.

 While Tahitians official languages are French and Tahitian, they also speak English on most of the islands.